Book Production

 Categories are general terms that describe your content, such as fiction and non-fiction.
 They’re the shelf headings that help readers navigate to what they’re looking for.

-Keywords are the words and phrases typed in the search bar when looking for a book to buy.
+Keywords are the words and phrases people type in the search bar when looking for a book.
 Amazon and other store algorithms use keywords to show the books most relevant to the searcher’s query.
-If one of your keywords is “how to paint a flower manual” and I type it in the search bar, your book should pop up in the search results.
+If one of your keywords is “how to paint a flower manual” and someone types it in the search bar, your book should pop up in the search results.

 Why Are Categories and Keywords for Books Important?

-To clearly grasp the importance of categories and keywords, you must understand the importance of metadata.
-Metadata are the fields you fill out when publishing to various sites and stores, such as Amazon.
-It stores information about your book, including your author name, title, subtitle, description, categories, and keywords.
+To grasp the importance of categories and keywords, you must understand the importance of metadata.
+Book metadata are the fields you fill out when publishing to various sites and stores, such as Amazon.
+It stores information about your book, including your author name, title, subtitle, description, pricing, categories, and keywords.

 book metadata

-Accurate metadata helps search engines rank your book in the right places.
-If your book is about how to heal back pain, your metadata fields should accurately showcase that by being in the right categories such as “physical health and fitness” and containing keywords like “heal back pain.”
-If you left it at “heal pain,” your book may show up for people searching for content on emotional pain and completely miss your target audience.
+Accurate metadata helps search engines place your book in the right places.
+If your book is about how to heal back pain, your metadata fields should accurately describe the topic using categories like “physical health and fitness” and keywords like “heal back pain.”
+If you left it at “heal pain,” your book may show up for people searching for content on emotional pain, completely missing your target audience.

-Optimizing your metadata is all about optimizing your discoverability; Choosing the best categories and keywords is a crucial part of this work.
+Optimizing your metadata is all about optimizing your discoverability; Choosing the best categories and keywords is vital.

 So, two main reasons for optimizing categories and keywords:

-1. You can boost your visibility in search results.
-You want to, first and foremost, reach the right readers with the right category keywords.
+2. You can boost your visibility in search results.
+You want to reach the right readers with the right category keywords.
 Then, you want to maximize your visibility by using the most searched keywords for books on stores like Amazon and more.

-Now, how to pick keywords for Amazon books and beyond?
-Here are the methods to know below.
+Now, how to pick keywords for Amazon books effectively?
+Here are the methods to know –

 First, How to Choose the Right Book Categories

 Decide on your categories first, then take care of your keywords.
-For most publishing platforms and stores, you get between two and ten categories.
+Under most publishing platforms and stores, you get between two and ten categories.
 You want to choose categories that accurately describe your content and, if possible, are easy to rank in.
-Start by checking this list of book categories on Amazon and pick out the ones that resonate the most with your book.
+Start by exploring this list of book categories on Amazon to see which ones resonate the most with your book.

 More tactics:

 • You can use a tool such as Publisher Rocket to generate a list of categories for you.
-This is, however, a more bougie option priced at $97.
+This is, however, a pricer option priced at $97.

 • See this tutorial for more on category research.